 Every year on the third Monday in January, the nation observes Dr. Martin Luther King Jr.’s birthday.
-For many, the day is an opportunity to honor the civil rights leader’s legacy with community service, parades, and other celebrations.
-Since January 1986, when the first national Martin Luther King Jr. Day was observed, various commemorative themes have emerged based on his inspirational messages and speeches.
+For many, the day is an opportunity to honor the civil rights leader’s legacy with community service, parades and other celebrations.
+Since January 1986, when the first national Dr. Martin Luther King Jr. Day was observed, various commemorative themes have emerged based on his inspirational messages and speeches.

 In cultivating a spirit of service, Congress designated the holiday as a national day of service in 1994.
-Since then, the slogan “A Day On, Not a Day Off” has become a way of fulfilling one of King’s dreams for America.
-Today, many companies, organizations, and universities observe the holiday by volunteering in their local communities.
+Since then, the slogan “A Day On, Not a Day Off” has fulfilled one of Dr. King’s dreams for America.
+Today, many nonprofits, community associations, companies, organizations and universities observe the holiday by volunteering in their local communities.

-Leading up to the holiday, K-12 students learn about discrimination, segregation, and other key issues that led to the civil rights movement.
+Leading up to the holiday, K-12 students learn about discrimination, segregation, equity and other critical issues that led to the civil rights movement.
 For preschoolers, these can be very complex concepts.
-So what can providers, teachers, parents, and families do to help little ones understand and commemorate this momentous occasion?
+So what can teachers, providers, parents and families do to help the little ones understand and commemorate this momentous occasion?

 Experts recommend that educators “consider the developmental levels of the children they are teaching as guidance in planning instruction about the Civil Rights Movement since aspects of emotional, social, cognitive and moral development are important in organizing effective instruction.”